Neonotex/neonotex.github.io/README.md

 **Developer:** KevinDGreat

-NeonoteX is a fully open-source, mobile-friendly app designed to help debt collectors, financial professionals, and anyone managing tasks or clients stay organized.
-It allows users to record client promises, organize notes, track follow-ups, and ensure nothing is forgotten.
-With an intuitive interface and offline support, NeonoteX provides a reliable solution for productivity and client management.
+### NeonoteX
+is an offline note-taking app designed for efficient task management.
+Originally built for debt collectors, it allows users to create customized notes, schedule tasks, and track commitments with ease.

+For debt collectors, NeonoteX helps record and monitor promises and schedule follow-ups with just a few taps.
+Beyond debt collection, the app can be used for a wide range of task-management needs, making it a flexible and powerful productivity tool.

 ---